Hatfield rail crash

-The Hatfield rail crash was a railway accident on 17 October 2000, at Hatfield, Hertfordshire.
-It was caused by a metal fatigue-induced derailment, killing four people and injuring more than 70.
+The Hatfield rail crash was a railway accident on 17 October 2000, at Hatfield, Hertfordshire, England.
+It was caused by a rolling contact fatigue-induced derailment, killing four people and injuring more than 70.

 The accident exposed major stewardship shortcomings of the privatised national railway infrastructure company Railtrack.
 Reports found there was a lack of communication and some staff were not aware of maintenance procedures.
-Railtrack subsequently went into administration and was replaced by Network Rail.
+Railtrack subsequently went into administration and was replaced by Network Rail in 2002.
 The aftermath of the accident saw widespread speed limit reductions throughout the rail network and a tightening of health and safety procedures, the repercussions of which were still felt years later.
 In 2005, both Railtrack and the contractor Balfour Beatty were found guilty of breaching health and safety laws.

 Accident

 A Great North Eastern Railway (GNER) InterCity 225 train bound for Leeds had left London King's Cross at 12:10, and was travelling along the East Coast Main Line at approximately 115 mph when it derailed south of Hatfield station at 12:23.
 The train was in the control of an experienced driver trainer accompanied by a trainee driver.
 It had been agreed at Kings Cross that the trainee would drive the 12:10 service to Leeds.
 The primary cause of the accident was later determined to be the left-hand rail fracturing as the train passed over it.

 The train travelled a further 1000 yards after derailment.
 The leading locomotive and the first two coaches remained upright and on the rails.
 All of the following coaches and the trailing Driving Van Trailer (DVT) were derailed, and the train set separated into three sections.
 The restaurant coach, the eighth vehicle in the set, overturned onto its side and struck an overhead line gantry after derailing, resulting in severe damage to the vehicle.
 The whole incident occurred in 17 seconds.

 Four passengers died in the accident and a further 33 were initially reported as injured, three seriously.
 The number of injured was later revised to over 70.
 Those who died were all in the restaurant coach: